hodgesds/bpf-mcp-example/README.md

 - **`tp_btf/sched_switch`** — stable tracepoint, available on all modern kernels, BTF-typed arguments for CO-RE portability
 - **Single ring buffer** — sufficient for an example; production tools (like scxtop) use hash-of-maps for multi-ring-buffer scalability
 - **`try_lock()` in BPF callback** — avoids blocking the ring buffer consumer if the MCP handler holds the lock
-- **stdin reader in background thread** — keeps the main thread free to poll the ring buffer; no async runtime needed
+- **Ring buffer consumer in background thread** — uses epoll to block until events arrive; main thread handles blocking stdin reads for MCP; no async runtime needed
 - **Collection disabled by default** — the BPF program is loaded but not attached at startup; `enable_collection` attaches to the tracepoint and `disable_collection` detaches, so there is truly zero overhead when not collecting

 ## Extending this example